webgme/webgme/docs/deployment/secure_deployment.rst

 SSL/TLS
 ================
-The webgme server itself does not provide a secure connection.
-Instead we recommend using a reverse-proxy in front of the webgme server that encrypts the data. `Nginx <https://www.nginx.com/>`_ is a commonly used one and an example configuration for a webgme-app can be viewed here `here <https://github.com/webgme/webgme.org/blob/master/aws/nginx.conf>`_.
+The WebGME server itself does not provide a secure connection.
+Instead we recommend using a reverse-proxy in front of the WebGME server that encrypts the data. `Nginx <https://www.nginx.com/>`_ is a commonly used one and an example configuration for a webgme-app can be viewed here `here <https://github.com/webgme/webgme.org/blob/master/aws/nginx.conf>`_.